Megan Thee Stallion takes the stand in Tory Lanez trial, shares suicidal thoughts

 Beyond fear of the police and questions surrounding survivor credibility, Pete also shared the concern that implicating Peterson could negatively impact her career in hip-hop.

-Pete testified that after being shot she crawled into the driveway to the left of the SUV, but eventually got back into the car.
-In her testimony, she said that, when the group drove away, Peterson immediately told Harris and Pete that he would give them each $1 million if they didn't tell police and said he was on probation for a prior weapons offense.
+Pete testified that she crawled into the driveway to the left of the SUV after being shot, but eventually got back into the car.
+In her testimony, she said that, as the group drove away, Peterson immediately told Harris and Pete that he would give them each $1 million if they didn't tell police and said he was on probation for a prior weapons offense.
 Throughout the trial, Peterson's defense has repeatedly said that Peterson was never on probation.

 The afternoon cross examination reached a boiling point when Defense Attorney Mgdesyan implied in his questioning that Pete's career has taken off since this shooting, and even used scare quotes around the word "shot."
 Pete replied "why did you do this [gestures scare quote] I got shot."